Criminal Sexual Conduct 1st Degree

 First degree criminal sexual conduct is the harshest charge that exists when it comes to sex crimes.

-First degree CSC can best be defined by the fact that it involves penetration.
+First degree CSC can best be defined by the fact that it involves sexual penetration.

 The difference between each degree of CSC sex offense or sexual assault charge depends on whether or not the accuser alleges some type of penetration or unwanted touching of a sensitive area of his/her body.

-If the allegations involve some type of penetration, you should be concerned that you may be charged/being investigated for either first degree criminal sexual conduct or criminal sexual conduct third degree.
+If the allegations involve some type of penetration, you should be concerned that you may be charged/being investigated for either first degree criminal sexual conduct or criminal sexual conduct 3rd degree.